PiotrPuchalski20/PowerBI-Portfolio/README.md

 - [Kraken Koffee Infographic](./Kraken%20Koffee/) - a more creative report that combines background design elements with more advanced DAX formulas, demonstrating best practices in formatting and visualization.
 - [Austin Housing App](./Austin%20Housing) - a fully functional real estate research app built with actual housing data from Austin, Texas.
 This project emphasizes interactivity, including parameters, bookmarks, and other features to ensure a user-friendly experience.

-Feel free to explore each project folder to see the datasets, PBIX files, and a **detailed description**.
+Feel free to explore each project folder to see the datasets, PBIX files, design elements and a **detailed description**.

 ## 🛠 PowerBI Features Used